Personal Independence Payment: Mobility component

-The Enhanced rate of the mobility component of PIP can be exchanged for a vehicle or scooter on the Motability Scheme.
+The Enhanced rate of the mobility component can be exchanged for a vehicle or scooter on the Motability Scheme.

-Over 50,000 claimants lost their cars because they can walk 20 metres even if they cannot walk 50 metres.
-Many claimants had the full benefit reinstated on appeal.
+In 2017 it was revealed that over 50,000 claimants lost their cars because they could walk 20 metres even if they cannot walk 50 metres.
+Many of these claimants had the full benefit reinstated on appeal.

 In December 2017 the High Court of Justice ruled that restrictions to the mobility component which stated that psychological distress could not be considered in deciding if a person could walk discriminated against people with mental health problems.
 In January 2018 Esther McVey announced that the government accepted this ruling.

 Award duration

 PIP is usually awarded for a fixed period, after which the claimant will have to re-apply if necessary.
 The exception is for the minority of claimants for whom PIP is awarded ongoing as their situation is not expected to improve.